Elon Musk grooming attacks ‘misjudged and misinformed’, Wes Streeting says

 Mr Gwynne told LBC: “Elon Musk is an American citizen and perhaps ought to focus on issues on the other side of the Atlantic.”

-He added that child grooming was a “very serious issue”, and listed the host of investigations which had taken place into sexual abuse scandals.

-The minister continued: “There comes a point where we don’t need more inquiries, and had Elon Musk really paid attention to what’s been going on in this country, he might have recognised that there have already been inquiries.”
+After listing the host of investigations which had taken place, the minister added: “There comes a point where we don’t need more inquiries, and had Elon Musk really paid attention to what’s been going on in this country, he might have recognised that there have already been inquiries.”

 The Independent Inquiry into Child Sex Abuse, which published its final report in 2022, described the sexual abuse of children as an “epidemic that leaves tens of thousands of victims in its poisonous wake”.